Published on 29-Feb-2012

 "TM1 gives us a platform that we can use to build better solutions for data management and analysis across many areas of the business." - Gavin O’Donoghue, Global Process Owner, Pfizer

-Business Analytics, Business Integration, Business Performance Transformation, Managing Risk, Performance Management, Optimizing IT
+BA - Business Analytics, Business Integration, Business Performance Transformation, BA - Risk Analytics, BA - Performance Management, Optimizing IT

 IBM Business Partner:

 As the world’s largest pharmaceuticals company, Pfizer applies science and its global resources to improve health and well-being at every stage of life.
 It operates in 180 countries and is listed on the New York, London, Euronext and Swiss stock exchanges.
 In 2010, it generated total revenues of $67.8 billion.

 Within the EU, Pfizer’s accounts receivable and accounts payable departments deal with more than a million transactions per month, all of which need to be assessed for VAT according to each country’s specific regulations.
 Checking each transaction and creating accurate VAT returns was a complex, time-consuming task for the indirect tax department, involving thousands of spreadsheets.

 Pfizer worked with ICit, an IBM® Premier Business Partner, to create a solution that would analyse all EU transactions against their assigned VAT code, generate a report to highlight anomalies, and send it to the appropriate indirect tax analyst for review and re-coding.
 The solution is built on IBM Cognos® TM1®, which is also used by the treasury and foreign exchange teams to analyse banking and currency risks.

 Automatically generates pro-forma VAT returns, reducing workload for analysts by approximately 20 percent.